 Eastbound drivers will notice a bicyle pathway adjacent to the highway.
 This is the Banff-Canmore Legacy Trail, which runs for about 27 km from the Travel Alberta Visitor Information Centre in Canmore, to the Town of Banff.
 In Canmore, you can park in town and proceed to Information Centre, where parking is limited.
 The trail was built in 2011 to celebrate the 125th anniversary of Banff National Park.

 The trail has a 30m elevation gain, and riders can expect 1 to 1.5 hours each way.
 The trail is very popular mid-April to mid-October, but is used year-round.
 The trail is popular with hospitality workers living in canmoe but working in Banff, and with tourists of all ages and fitness levels.
-There are bear gates to protect from bears and some electified mats to deter other wildlife (keep pets off mats, and cyclists should not dismount on mats)
+There are bear gates to protect from bears and some electified mats to deter other wildlife (cyclist notes: keep any pets off the mats, and cyclists should not dismount on the mats)

 Trans-Canada Itinerary Segment Map